 Applying for grants

 Information about current archaeology-related funding opportunities is available on the School's Research Support webpage.
 More general guidance on research funding is available on the University website via this link.
 Funding is categorised as either Internal (provided by the University itself) or External (provided by external funders, such as the UK Research Councils or Charities).
-One important internal funding resource to consider is the John Fell Fund: applications for main awards (more than £7,500) can be made by researchers who hold a post that includes responsibility for developing their own research agenda; applications for small awards (up to £7,500) can be made by early career researchers employed by the University who aspires to an academic post or fellowship, but do not yet hold such a post, provided that the applicant has the support of their line manager (further details are available at the website).
+One important internal funding resource to consider is the John Fell Fund: applications for main awards (more than £7,500) can be made by researchers who hold a post that includes responsibility for developing their own research agenda; applications for small awards (up to £7,500) can be made by early career researchers employed by the University who aspire to an academic post or fellowship, but do not yet hold such a post, provided that the applicant has the support of their line manager (further details are available at the website).

 The Research Applications Library for the Social Sciences (RAL) is a useful resource for researchers when preparing grant applications to external funders.
 The library archives past successful grant applications which have been deposited by Social Sciences researchers.
 All researchers employed within the Social Sciences Division at Oxford may apply for access to the library (the access request form is available via the link above).